-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 - Dean Phillips

-- Brian Santa Maria
+Cole Young Jim Haugen Alicia Donahue Adam Jennings Brian Santa Maria

 Dean Phillips is a scion of a wealthy Minnesota distilling dynasty, and launched the popular Talenti gelato brand and a Minneapolis coffee shop.
-He is a first-time candidate for office.
+He is a first-time candidate for office, and received the DFL's endorsement to take on Rep. Erik Paulsen.

 From: Deephaven